THE ROBERT AND ELLEN SALANT PREHEALTH PROGRAM

 Admission to the B.A./M.P.A. or B.A./M.U.P. track is open to CAS students who have completed at least three semesters in the College with a cumulative GPA of 3.0 or higher (at least one semester in CAS is required for transfer students).
 For formal admission to Wagner, CAS seniors must also submit the Wagner graduate application prior to graduating from CAS; admission to the B.A./M.P.A. or B.A./M.U.P. track does not guarantee admission to Wagner.

-To gain maximal benefit from the combined degree program, participating students should aim to complete, while still undergraduates, 28 of the 60 points required for the M.P.A. or M.U.P.
+To gain maximal benefit from the combined degree program, participating students should aim to complete, while still undergraduates, 21 of the 45 points required for the M.P.A. or M.U.P.
 This advanced standing can be earned by enrolling in approved courses at Wagner or by taking equivalent courses in CAS, a list of which may be obtained at the website below.
 Designated track courses may count towards both the undergraduate and graduate degrees.
-Courses are selected in consultation with the associate director for interschool programs in CAS or with the director of student services in Wagner.
-Metropolitan studies majors follow a course of study that allows them to take full advantage of the combined degree program.
-Interested students should speak with the director of undergraduate studies in metropolitan studies.
+Courses are selected in consultation with the assistant director of advisement and student services in Wagner.

-Application guidelines and a schedule of walk-in advising hours for this program are available on the bachelor's/master's program website (http://cas.nyu.edu/bachmast).
+Application guidelines and a schedule of walk-in advising hours for this program are available on the bachelor’s/master’s program website (http://cas.nyu.edu/bachmast).

 One defining characteristic of the New York University educational experience is the opportunity students have to apply their classroom learning to real-life experiences in a variety of professional and community-service settings.
 New York City provides such opportunities in abundance, and the College of Arts and Science and the University take full advantage of our location in the financial, cultural, scientific, and media capital of the world.
 Our alumni base, for example, encompasses every conceivable profession, and alumni give generously of their time to undergraduate students seeking experiential learning.